bitcoincashorg/bitcoincash.org/spec/docs2/transaction.md

 - Version must be 1 or 2
 - Signature script must be data push only
 - Script size must be 1650 or less

+NOTE: A BCH node should be able to process non-standard transactions as well.
+Even if a node cannot successfully relay a non-standard transaction, it should not crash if it ends up having to process one of those transactions.

 ### Transaction Input
 Inputs to a transaction include the outpoint, signature script, and sequence.